albassort/AlbaBuild.nvim/README.md

 # TODO
 - Implement standard testing (plenary testing breaks shell commands for some reason)
+- Maybe add a command to explicitly force use the root .albabc.json for convenience?
+E.g `<leader>Xb1-9`?

 ##### Support
 *If you like the project, and wish to show your support, you can go to [page](https://donate.albassort.com) where you send me XMR, BTC, and SOL.
 Anything is deeply appreciated, and keeps me motivated.
 Thank you.*